 MAG to 5% Below MAG: for each 1%, 20% of monthly Capacity Charge allocable to 5%

 Below 5% of MAG: 100% of allocable monthly Capacity Charge

-Availability Damages will be $______ (Negotiated Amount), subject to a negotiated monthly limit .
+Availability Damages will be subject to a negotiated monthly limit equal to the respective monthly Capacity Charge.

 Availability Bonuses: In the event Seller achieves an actual monthly availability for a Project that is greater than the Monthly Availability Guarantee, Buyer will pay to Seller an Availability Bonus in the month following the guaranteed month.
-The monthly Availability Bonus will be calculated such that for each 1% of increase in actual monthly availability above the Monthly Availability Guarantee, the monthly Availability Bonus shall be equal to ___% of the monthly Capacity Payment, subject to a monthly bonus limit of __% of the monthly Capacity Charge.
+The monthly Availability Bonus will be calculated such that for each 1% of increase in actual monthly availability above the Monthly Availability Guarantee, the monthly Availability Bonus shall be equal to 3% of the monthly Capacity Payment, subject to a monthly bonus limit of 9% of the monthly Capacity Charge.